niswitze/Hot-Warm-Cold-On-Azure-IoT/README.md

     1. Assign the Azure App Service's system managed identity access to the Data Explorer instance
         - The process to assign a system managed identity access at the database level for an Azure Data Explorer instance is the same as the following [public documentation](https://docs.microsoft.com/en-us/azure/data-explorer/provision-azure-ad-app#grant-the-service-principal-access-to-an-azure-data-explorer-database).
 The only difference is, instead of using an App Registration's ApplicationId, use the system managed identity's ID.
 - #### Azure SignalR
-    1. For production use, [restrict the CORS setting](https://docs.microsoft.com/en-us/cli/azure/signalr/cors?view=azure-cli-latest) of the Azure SignalR instance to only allow requests from either an origin of the App Service or Function App base URIs.
+    1. For production use, [restrict the CORS setting](https://docs.microsoft.com/en-us/cli/azure/signalr/cors?view=azure-cli-latest) of the Azure SignalR instance to only allow requests from an origin of the App Service and Function App base URIs.
 ## We'd love your feedback!

 > :information_source: Did the sample not work for you as expected?
 Then please reach out to us using the [GitHub Issues](../../../issues) page.

 ## About the Code
+This sample demonstrates how to create Hot, Warm, and Cold data paths using [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/about-iot-hub) or [IoT Edge (version 1.1)](https://docs.microsoft.com/en-us/azure/iot-edge/about-iot-edge?view=iotedge-2018-06), [App Service](https://docs.microsoft.com/en-us/azure/app-service/), [Functions](https://docs.microsoft.com/en-us/azure/azure-functions/), [SignalR](https://docs.microsoft.com/en-us/azure/azure-signalr/signalr-overview), and [Data Explorer](https://docs.microsoft.com/en-us/azure/data-explorer/).
+Once the ESP8266 has connected to Azure IoT Hub, using the code from the IoTHub-TempSensor application, it will start sending temperature data reported from the DHT11 sensor.
+From Azure IoT Hub, the data will be ingested, using two seperate consumer groups, by Azure Data Explorer and an Azure Function.
+Azure Data Explorer will ingest all temperature data sent to Azure IoT Hub and serve as the Cold, or Hot if using a [cache policy](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/cachepolicy), data path.
+The Azure Function, using the code from the IoTFunctionApp application, will ingest all temperature data sent to Azure IoT Hub and output the data to Azure SignalR.
+Azure SignalR will in turn output this temperature data to all clients listening on a WebSocket based connection, which allows for data to be reported in real time.
+Also, the Azure Function will send a text message based alert, using Twilio, if the temperature data falls below a certain threshold.
+The Azure Function accomplishes this alerting by invoking a Durable Function, named HttpTriggerDurable, which will send a text message every 5 minutes until the alert has been acknowledged.
+On startup, the web application hosted on Azure App Service, using the code from the IoTWebApp application, will establish a WebSocket based connection to Azure SignalR.
+Then, the last 24 hours worth of temperature data, from Azure Data Explorer, will be displayed per device in the web application and serve as the Warm data path.
+All of these device records displayed in the web application will then be updated in real time using the temperature data received from the Azure SignalR connection.

 ## Community Help and Support

 If you find a bug in the sample, raise the issue on [GitHub Issues](../../../issues).

-To provide feedback on or suggest features for Azure Active Directory, visit [User Voice page](https://feedback.azure.com/forums/321918-azure-iot-hub-dps-sdks).
+To provide feedback on or suggest features for Azure IoT Hub or IoT Edge, visit [User Voice page](https://feedback.azure.com/forums/321918-azure-iot-hub-dps-sdks).

 ## Contributing